 The first one of the 5 principles is PRACTICALITY.
-This principle regards how easy a test is to administer taking into account that tests should be easy to administer, not excessively expensive, they should be planned and applied within appropriate time limits (not time consuming), and they have a scoring process that is specific and time efficient.
+This principle regards how easy a test is to administer taking into account

 The second principle that the author points out is the RELIABILITY.
 A reliable test needs to be consistent and dependable.
 There are some subdivisions of reliability: Student-Related Reliability, rater Reliability, test Administration Reliability and, test Reliability.
 To sum up, reliability is the degree to which an assessment tool produces stable and consistent results.